digital-asset/docs.daml.com/docs/2.10.0/docs/daml/intro/9_Dependencies.rst

 That's why over the Ledger API, all types, like templates and records are identified by the triple ``(entity name, module name, package hash)`` which refers to the version of the package that was used to create them.
 Your client application should know the package hashes it wants to interact with.
 To aid that, ``inspect-dar`` also provides a machine-readable format for the information it emits: ``daml damlc inspect-dar --json assets_ledger.dar``.
 The ``main_package_id`` field in the resulting JSON payload is the package hash of our project.

-Starting with 2.10, additional a so called package name is available, which is a human readable name for the package.
-Your client application can now also be based off the package names it wants to interact with.
+Starting with 2.10, client application can interact with packages via their package name, a humand readable name defined in the `daml.yaml`.
 The participant guarantees that all packages referring to the same package-name are backward and forward compatible, such that an application does not have to be upgraded if the package is upgraded.
-How smart contracts can be upgraded starting with 2.10 is covered in the :ref:`smart contract upgrading section <smart-contract-upgrades>`.
+This functionality is only available when :ref:`smart contract upgrading (SCU) <smart-contract-upgrades>` is enabled.

 After inspecting the downloaded data, you'll notice that all the ``*.daml``, ``*.hi`` and ``*.hie`` files are gone.
 This leads us to data dependencies.